Ways to Become More Self-Sufficient (Zoom)

 Writing Roundtable

-Friday, April 25th, 4:00 pm (In Person)
+Friday, May 23rd, 4:00 pm (In Person)

 Are you struggling to find time to work on your project?
 Join our writing roundtable to dedicate time to your writing.
 We host a weekly writing session where you can work on your project independently and connect with other writers.
 This is not a workshop, but rather a place to focus and write.